springernature/frontend-toolkits/toolkits/global/packages/global-status-message/README.md

 ## Branding

-The `global-status-message` component currently uses the `DEFAULT` brand only.
+The `global-status-message` component uses the `DEFAULT` branding across _all_ of our products so that we have consistent styling.

 ```scss
 // Include this with your settings